Documentation

 query

 Semantically search the knowledge base for relevant context.
+Use scope to search indexed sources only, stored memories only, or both.

 // Arguments